MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-admin-licensing-organization.md

 1. [Start a free 60-day Fabric trial for your organization.](/fabric/get-started/fabric-trial) The trial includes a trial capacity, 1 TB of storage, and access to all of the Fabric experiences and features.
 1. Get free licenses for all of your users.
 The Fabric (Free) license doesn't include a Fabric capacity.
 The Fabric (Free) license includes access to the paid features of the Power BI service.
 Sign up on app.fabric.microsoft.com.
 1. [Start a free 30-day trial of Power BI Pro.](service-admin-signing-up-for-power-bi-with-a-new-office-365-trial.md) The trial includes up to 25 licenses.
-After the 30 days expire, you're charged for the licenses.
+When the trial expires, you receive a charge for the licenses.

 ## View existing licenses